tdammers/sprinkles/doc/guide/020-data-backends.markdown

 Longhand:

-    type: 'file'
+    type: 'file' / 'glob' / 'dir'
     path: '{filename}' # The filename, absolute or relative, to load

 Shorthand:

-    'file://{filename}'
+    'file://{filename}' / 'glob://{glob-expr}' / 'dir://{dirname}'

-Two variations exist: using `glob` for the type instead of `file` will interpret the filename as a glob expression and return zero or more files instead of exactly one; using `dir` will treat the filename as a directory and return all direct descendants of the directory rather than the directory itself.
+MIME type detection: by file extension.

+This backend comes in three flavors:

+- `file` fetches one file from a filename (default: `fetch: one`); no glob expansion is performed.
+- `glob` fetches all files that match the given glob expression (default:
+  `fetch: all`)
+- `dir` fetches all files and directories in the given directory (default:
+  `fetch: all`); no glob expansion is performed.

 Example: